lsst-sqre/phalanx/docs/admin/troubleshooting.rst

 **Symptoms:** When a user goes to the spawner page for the Notebook Aspect, the expected menu of images is not available.
 Instead, the menu is either empty or missing the right number of images of different classes.
-The cachemachine service is continuously creating a ``DaemonSet`` for the same image without apparent forward progress.
+The cachemachine application is continuously creating a ``DaemonSet`` for the same image without apparent forward progress.
 Querying the cachemachine ``/available`` API shows either nothing in ``images`` or not everything that was expected.

 **Cause:** Cachemachine is responsible for generating the menu used for spawning new JupyterLab instances.